Located just outside Etosha National Park is Onguma The Fort...

 Dangerous animals: High Risk

-Security measures: The gate to the reserve is locked at night.
+Security measures: The gate to the reserve is manned during the day and is locked at night.
+Guests need to be escorted to and from their rooms after dark.

 Fire safety: Fire extinguishers are found in each room and in the main area of the camp.